ggolde/pyFiberPhotometry/README.md

 **Python package for processing TDT fiber photometry data**

 `pyFiberPhotometry` provides a framework for loading, preprocessing, annotating, and analyzing behavior-coupled fiber photometry datasets collected using Tucker-Davis Technologies (TDT) acquisition systems.
+ Built around two core classes that are subclassed for specific pipeline implementations.
+ PhotometryData holds trial-wise data in an AnnData format.
+ PhotometryExperiment extracts and processes signals and event timestamps from TDT folders, yeilding PhotometryData.
-Mainly for use internally at the Bizon-Setlow lab.
+ Used internally in the **[Bizon-Setlow lab](https://burke.neuroscience.ufl.edu/profile/bizon-jennifer/)** lab at the University of Florida.

 ---